pablofdezalc/akaze/README.md

 A-KAZE Features Extraction Time (ms): 230.502
 ```

 **A-KAZE features** is **open source** and you can use that **freely even in commercial applications**.
+The code is released under BSD license.
 While A-KAZE is a bit slower compared to **ORB** and **BRISK**, it provides much better performance.
-In addition, for images with small resolution such as 640x480 the algorithm can run in real-time.
+In addition, for images with small resolution such as 640x480 the algorithm can
+run in real-time.
 In the next future we plan to release a GPGPU implementation.

 ## Citation